rackerlabs/design-system/_component_design/toast.md

 ## Variation

 You can use the footer to include a [hyperlink]({{site.baseurl}}/style/text-conventions.html) or a [tertiary button]({{site.baseurl}}/components/buttons.html#tertiary-button-weight) CTA.

+While most toasts do not need a CTA, you may want to include a CTA for the following reasons:

+- The user has navigated away from the page where they initiated the process and needs to quickly navigate back.
+For example, the user creates a user, navigates away, and they want to navigate back to that user to configure their permission settings.
+In this scenario, a link that navigates the user to the details page is useful.
+- If a process fails, it might be helpful to include a CTA so the user can retry the process.

 If you include a footer, use these spacing guidelines.